401(k) contribution limits for 2024 and 2025

 Key points

-• As you contemplate how to get started, making the 401(k) contribution limits might not seem exciting.
-It may even seem somewhat stressful because it means you may have a trickier time budgeting from month to month because a larger portion of your income may go to saving for retirement.
-However, when you see how much of an impact saving can have on your retirement savings, you’ll realize that contributing the annual max 401(k) amount can benefit your retirement savings plan over the long-term.
+As you contemplate how to get started, consider how the 401(k) contribution limits can fit into your overall income and savings goals.
+For example, you could have a trickier time budgeting from month to month because a larger portion of your income may go to saving for retirement.
+However, when you see how much of an impact saving can have on your retirement savings, you may decide that contributing the annual max 401(k) amount can benefit your retirement savings plan over the long-term.

 First, what are contribution limits?
 Contribution limits are set by the IRS and refer to the amounts that can be contributed to a 401(k) each year.
 The maximum deferral limit refers to the annual amount that an employee can defer from their pay to a 401(k) plan.
 The maximum contribution amount, on the other hand, refers to the total amount of funds both the employee and employer can contribute during the year.
 Total contributions cannot exceed 100% of an employee’s annual compensation.